qwdf4209/FindNATType/README.md

 # FindNATType
-Android APP for find the NAT type
+Android APP for Discovery the NAT Type
-Discovery the NAT Type